ssomers/Bron-Kerbosch/README.md

 Beware that my Scala knowledge and code is the least developed of all languages.

-All charts below show the amount of time spent on the same particular machine with 6 core CPU, all on the same predetermined random graph, with error bars showing the minimum and maximum over 5 or 3 samples.
+All charts below show the amount of time spent on the same particular Windows machine with 6 core CPU, all on the same predetermined random graph, with error bars showing the minimum and maximum over 5 or 3 samples.
 Order of a graph = number of vertices.

 ## Executive summary
 * Better algorithms invented to counter treacherous cases stand their ground on a vanilla random graph.
 * Programming language makes a difference, as in factor 2 up to 8.
   - Rust is clearly the fastest, but beware I contributed some performance improvements to its collection library, more than I invested in the other, more established languages.
   - C# is the runner up, surpringly (to me).
   - Python is the slowest, not surprisingly.
   - C++ is clearly not the fastest (and I claim this with the confidence of 20 years of professional C++ development).
 * Multi-threading helps a lot too, and how programming languages accommodate for it makes a huge difference.
   Python is the worst in that respect, I couldn't get any multi-threading code to work faster than the single-threaded code.
 * Collection libraries don't matter much, though hashing reaches sizes a B-tree can only dream of.

 ## Local optimization

 Let's first get one thing out of the way: what does some local optimization yield in the simplest, naive Bron-Kerbosch algorithm, in Python and Rust.
 Is this premature optimization or low hanging fruit?

 * **Ver0:** Ver1 in the original project
 * **Ver1:** Same locally optimized, without changing the algorithm as such.
 In particular:
-  - In the loop, don't calculate the intersection of excluded vertices when we see the intersection of candidates is empty.
+  - In the (many) deepest iterations, when we see the intersection of candidates is empty, don't calculate all the nearby excluded vertices, just check if that set is empty or not.
   - In Rust, compile a `Clique` from the call stack, instead of passing it around on the heap.
-Basically just showing off Rust's ability to guarantee, at compile time, this can be done safely.
+    Basically showing off Rust's ability to guarantee, at compile time, this can be done safely.

 ### Results

-* We gain almost as much as through switching programming languages:
+We gain almost as much as through switching programming languages:
 ![Time spent on graphs of order 100](doc/report_1.png)

 Therefore, all the other implementations will contain similar tweaks.